carpentries-lab/python-aos-lesson/setup.md

 >
 > You can install the packages into the "base" environment
 > (recommended if you're new to Anaconda)
-> or create a new environment called `pyaos-lesson`
+> OR create a new environment called `pyaos-lesson`
 > by clicking the "create" button at the bottom of the environment
 > list before doing the following:
 >